Marea (We've Lost Dancing)

-"Marea (We've Lost Dancing)" is a song by Fred Again and the Blessed Madonna, released on 22 February 2021 through Again. and Atlantic UK.
+"Marea (we've lost dancing)" is a song by Fred Again and the Blessed Madonna (first name Marea), released on 22 February 2021 through Again. and Atlantic UK.

 Background and release

 The song was created by Fred Again following a conversation with the Blessed Madonna.
 The lyrics were created by sampling the Blessed Madonna's speech.
 It was released on Atlantic Records on 22 February 2021.

 In March 2021, Fred Again announced his debut solo album, Actual Life (April 14 – December 17 2020), which includes this song.

 Lyrics and composition

 The song describes the loss of dancing and clubbing during the COVID-19 pandemic, but also looks forward to its return.

 Remix

 In June 2021, the song was remixed by Diplo.